-Technology Protection Measures: The Library, pursuant to Federal laws and Utah code 9-7-215, imposes a technology protection measure (filtering software) on all library computers with Internet access (including staff and public access computers) that is intended to (1) protect against illegal visual depictions that are child pornography or obscene, (2) protect minors against visual depictions that are child pornography, harmful to minors, or obscene, and (3) protect the Library’s network security and ensure equitable bandwidth distribution.
+Technology Protection Measures: The Library, pursuant to Federal laws and Utah code 9-7-215, imposes a technology protection measure (filtering software) on all library computers with internet access (including staff computers, public access computers, and wireless networks) that is intended to (1) protect against illegal visual depictions that are child pornography or obscene, (2) protect minors against visual depictions that are child pornography, harmful to minors, or obscene, and (3) protect the Library’s network security and ensure equitable bandwidth distribution.
 The federal Children’s Internet Protection Act and Utah state law specify that patrons may request an exception to filter a specific website.
 Library Staff will not allow an exception for any illegal site or for any site blocked that could present a network safety concern including peer-to-peer and file sharing websites.
 Administrative procedures and guidelines for staff to follow in enforcing the policy have been established and are described herein, and procedures to handle complaints about this policy and its enforcement, and about observed patron behavior, are included below and are available at the library for public review.

-Children’s Computers: The Library takes no responsibility for content of materials that children view on the Internet, games they may play on the computers, etc. Staff members oversee computers as much as possible, and additional technological measures are used in the Children’s Room but parents are ultimately responsible for their children, whether they are present or not.
+Children’s Computers: The Library takes no responsibility for content of materials that children view on the internet, games they may play on the computers, etc. Staff members oversee computers as much as possible, and additional measures are used in the Children’s Room but parents are ultimately responsible for their children, whether they are present or not.

 Consequences for violating Library policies may include:

 - Ending a computer session or being required to leave the library.

 - Suspension of library privileges including access to computers or to the building.